jedgroev/SGWebsite/lessons/20190219_tidyverse_Marc/README.md

 - perform ANOVA and related post-hoc tests on your different experimental factors.

 ## Dataset
 Peter and Petra are researchers that work on trichomes (little hairs) that develop at the surface of tomato leaves.
-They have counted the trichomes on the upper and lower side of the leaves of several genotypes (wild-type, mutant1,mutant2) and now want to explore the resulting data and compute some statistical tests.
+They have both counted the trichomes on both upper and lower sides of the leaves of individuals of several genotypes (wild-type, mutant1,mutant2).
+They now want to explore the resulting data and compute some statistical tests.

 <img src='../../img/trichomes.png' height="200" alt="Picture of trichomes">